AdobeDocs/experience-manager-65.en/help/assets/launch.md

 Customers who do not use AEM Sites, or embed Dynamic Media viewers into web pages outside of AEM Sites, or both, can still use the Experience Platform Launch integration.

-You must complete the configuration steps from the [Configuring Adobe Analytics](#configuring-adobe-analytics-for-the-integration) and [Configuring Experience Platform Launch](#configuring-adobe-launch-for-the-integration) sections.
-However, AEM-related configuration steps are not needed.
+Complete the configuration steps from the [Configuring Adobe Analytics](#configuring-adobe-analytics-for-the-integration) and [Configuring Experience Platform Launch](#configuring-adobe-launch-for-the-integration) sections.
+However, Experience Manager-related configuration steps are not needed.

 Following proper configuration, you can add Experience Platform Launch support to a web page with a Dynamic Media viewer.

-See [Add the Launch Embed Code](https://experienceleague.adobe.com/docs/launch-learn/implementing-in-websites-with-launch/configure-launch/launch-add-embed.html#configure-launch) to learn more about how to use Experience Platform Launch library embed code.
+See [Add the Platform Launch Embed Code](https://experienceleague.adobe.com/docs/launch-learn/implementing-in-websites-with-launch/configure-launch/launch-add-embed.html#configure-launch) to learn more about how to use Experience Platform Launch library embed code.

 <!-- To be reviewed and updated although this is found live in the AEMaaCS version:
 See [Embedding the Video or Image Viewer on a Web Page](https://helpx.adobe.com/experience-manager/6-5/help/assets/embed-code.html) to learn more about how to use the embed code feature of AEM Dynamic Media.